mathvdd/TRAPPIST-utils/README.md

         path of the folder containing the image and centerlist (typicaly tmpout) output_dir : str, optional
         path for outputting the images.
 If None, uses input_dir.
 The default is None.
+    solocomet: boolean, optional
+        if solocomet = True, only the last reduced image (the last in the centerlist) will be replotted

     Returns
     -------